 Chile has a great opportunity to lead countries in the climate fight as it hosts world leaders for COP25 and APEC Summit in Santiago next December 2019.

-Guy Edwards, is co-director of the Climate and Development Lab, a think tank at Brown University.
-He is also an associate at the sustainability strategy group, Nivela.
-He previously worked for the Inter-American Development Bank as a consultant and resident manager of the Huaorani Ecolodge in the Ecuadorian Amazon.
+Guy Edwards is currently a consultant at the Inter-American Development Bank's Climate Change Division.
+He writes here in a personal capacity.
+He was previously co-director of the Climate and Development Lab, a think tank at Brown University and an associate at the sustainability strategy group, Nivela.
+Prior to that, he was resident manager of the Huaorani Ecolodge in the Ecuadorian Amazon.
 He has a Masters degree in Latin American studies from the University of London.
 Guy’s first book, A Fragmented Continent: Latin America and the global politics of climate change, was published by MIT Press in 2015.
-His work has been published by The New York Times, Project Syndicate, The Guardian, Brookings Institution, Americas Quarterly, El Universal, La Tercera, El Comercio (Ecuador) and Chatham House.
+His work has been published by The New York Times, El Espectador, Washington Post, Project Syndicate, The Guardian, Brookings Institution, Americas Quarterly, El Universal, La Tercera, El Comercio (Ecuador) and Chatham House.